Mattress Topper or New Mattress: Which One Should You Buy?

 Mattress Topper or New Mattress

-Let's not beat around the bush.
-A new mattress is expensive.
+Let's be honest, a new quality mattress is expensive.

-If you want a mattress that will last more than 2-3 years and still be comfortable, you're likely going to spend at least $500.
-At least.
+If you want a mattress that will last up to 10 years and still be comfortable, you'll likely spend at least $900.

-With this being said, many people jump to the idea of purchasing a new mattress topper in lieu of buying a new mattress.
+With that said, many people will opt to purchase a mattress topper instead of buying a new mattress.

-In some cases, this can be a great call that can save you a ton of money, but in other scenarios, doing this can end up costing you more money in the long run.
+In some cases, this can be a great call that can save you a ton of money, but in other scenarios, doing this can cost you more money in the long run.

 Need Help Sleeping Better?
 Request our FREE Sleep Hygiene Guide.